shscoding/shscoding.github.io/_pages/about.md

 Prior to that, students can learn the necessary skills and techniques in **web development and game development**.

 ## What if my interests are not listed?
 There's a ton of different computer science 'branches', so whether you like making websites or coding simple tools we do our best to accomodate the learning of everyone in the club.
-If theres a specific topic you'd like to go further into, you can always shoot an email or utilize the contact info on each of our websites. ([Tom Zhang](https://engitom.github.io) | [Ryan Salik](https://ryansalik.com) | [Graham Zemel](https://grahamzemel.xyz))
+If there's a specific topic you'd like to go further into, you can always shoot over an email to either of the presidents: [Graham Zemel]("mailto:gz1004761@students.westportps.org") / [Perrin Root]("mailto:pr1003826@students.westportps.org").